What Are Long-Term Goals? Examples and How to Set Them

 Women mentoring for personal long-term goal development.

-• Having a work-life balance and managing stress
+• Achieve a healthy work-life balance and manage stress

 • Connect with family members and improve family relationships